Services

 How to Get a Library Card

-You can apply for a library card online, or by visiting the library in-person during our normal hours of operation at 840 Teaneck Road.
-While the library is closed for renovations, please visit New Milford Library at 200 Dahlia Drive.
+You can apply for a library card online or by visiting the library in person during our normal hours of operation at 840 Teaneck Road.

 A photo ID with a Teaneck address (no P.O.
 Box) is required for a library card.
 If the photo ID is up-to-date and shows the current address, then that is all that is needed to obtain a card.
 If the photo ID does not have a Teaneck address, the following are examples of what may be used to present their Teaneck address (one document).